chopeks/bb-idea-plugin/README.md

 ### Testing the plugin locally

-* Either drag & drop the zip file into the running IntelliJ, which will need restarting to apply
+* Run the Gradle `runIde` task which will start a new IntelliJ instance with the plugin installed.
-* Alternatively run the Gradle `runIde` task which will start a new IntelliJ instance with the plugin installed
+* Install [PsiViewer](https://plugins.jetbrains.com/plugin/227-psiviewer) on that instance to see how files are structured (`Tools | View PSI structure for Current File...`).
+It helps greatly when changing code in plugin.